adambuczek/adambuczek.github.io/src/blog/building-vue-apps-in-vue-app.md

   const name = url.split('/').reverse()[0].match(/^(.*?)\.umd/)[1]

-   // The registered component will be a global object.
+   // The registered component will be a global object. if (window[name]) return window[name]
-   // Window[component] serves as a cache — each is
-   // loaded once, when it is first used. if (window[name]) return window[name]

    // We save a promise where the component will be in the future